St Brice's Day massacre: Oxford massacre

 The massacre in Oxford was referred to by Æthelred in a royal charter of 1004 as "a most just extermination" of Danes who had settled and "sprung up in this island".
 He goes on to proclaim it was with God's aid he rebuilt St Frideswide's Church (now Christ Church Cathedral):

-During an excavation at St John's College, Oxford, in 2008, the remains were found of 37 people who had been massacred.
+During an excavation at St John's College, Oxford, in 2008, archaeologists found the remains of 37 people who had been massacred.
 All of them appeared to be male, apart from two who were too young for their sex to be identified, and most were aged 16 to 25.
 Chemical analysis carried out in 2012 by Oxford University researchers suggests that the remains are Viking; older scars on some of the bones suggest a mixture of settlers and "Danes who had sprung up in this island", including some who had old battle scars; the site's chief archaeologist concluded the victims had no defensive wounds, were unarmed, and were killed while running away from being burned alive in the church, with wounds on the back.
 The bodies show evidence of multiple serious injuries caused by a range of weapons.
 Their manner of death was a frenzied attack while defenceless by more than one attacker and from all sides of the body.
 Radiocarbon dating suggests a burial date of 960 to 1020 AD.
 Charring on the bones is consistent with historical records of the church burning (see above).
-DNA testing of one of the bodies closely matched it with the remains of a man who had been excavated in Otterup, central Denmark, suggesting that they were either half-brothers or uncle and nephew.
+DNA testing of one of the bodies closely matched it with the remains of a man who had been excavated in Otterup, on the Island of Funen in Denmark, suggesting that they were either half-brothers or uncle and nephew.

-The Ridgeway Hill Viking burial pit near Weymouth, Dorset, a site dated as being between 970 and 1038 AD discovered when building a new relief road, contained 54 Scandinavian males all beheaded, suggesting a mass execution that may be linked to Oxford and the territory-wide decree by Æthelred.
+The Ridgeway Hill Viking burial pit near Weymouth, Dorset, a site dated as being between 970 and 1038 AD discovered when building a new relief road, contained 54 Scandinavian males all beheaded, suggesting a mass execution that may be linked to Oxford and the decree by Æthelred.